-The National Panhellenic Conference (NPC) wants every potential new member (PNM) to be informed about her options for joining a sorority.
-This script (found on the next page) is to be used immediately before a potential new member (PNM) completes the MRABA during fully structured and partially structured recruitment.
+The National Panhellenic Conference (NPC) wants every PNM to be informed about her options for joining a sorority.
+This script is to be used immediately before a PNM completes the MRABA during fully structured and partially structured recruitment.
 It should be read aloud to a PNM and be unaltered.
 A PNM should only sign the MRABA when she fully understands the contract she is signing.
 She should have the opportunity to have all her questions answered.
-Signing this document is her acknowledgement that she understands the terms and conditions.
+Signing this document is her acknowledgment that she understands the terms and conditions.